levilentz/scale-agentex-agent-demo/README.md

 ## Windows Setup Guide

+### Podman

+Follow the guide at [podman.io](https://podman.io/docs/installation).

-### Install docker
+### Rancher

-We will also be using Rancher for Windows.
+Rancher for Windows.
 You will need to install wsl and also rancher by following this guide:

 [Windows Rancher Install Guide](https://docs.rancherdesktop.io/getting-started/installation/#windows)